xe05/fleetingxe/Game Tracker.md

 # Game Tracker

 I made the table of contents to list the games by the year I played.
 I considered the word "play" in both running as GM and playing as player in any games.
 However, there are some ongoing campaigns that I am currently playing.
+A campaign is on the hiatus and some ended long ago.

 ## Ongoing Campaigns
 - *Project Hunger* » The Resistance Toolbox by RRD (2022 - present)